-The Rastafari movement is a re ligon with deep political convictions, which began in the slums of Jamaica in the 1920s and 30s.
+A religion with deep political convictions, the Rastafari movement began in the slums of Jamaica in the 1920s and 30s.
 African religious tradition has heavily influenced the culture of Rastafarianism and biblical themes have heavily influenced the religion's belief system.
 The most famous Rastafari is arguably Bob Marley, whose reggae music gained the Jamaican movement international recognition.
 (Learn more about Bob Marley here.)

 There is no formal, organized leadership in Rastafarianism, creating a wide variety of spiritual and moral variation within the religion.
 Some Rastafarians see Rasta more as a way of life, and others see it more as a religion.
 Nevertheless, uniting the diversity within the movement is belief in the divinity and/or messiahship of Ethiopian Emperor Haile Selassie I, the influence of Jamaican culture, resistance of oppression, and pride in African heritage.
 (See the history of Rastafarianism here.)

 The Rastafarian lifestyle usually includes ritual use of marijuana, avoidance of alcohol, the wearing of one's hair in dreadlocks, and vegetarianism.
 (Learn more about Marijuana use in religion here.)

 - Date founded:

 - Generally said to be November 2, 1930, the year Emperor Hailie Selassie I (1892-1975) was crowned, but based in a movement of the 1920s.

 - Marcus Garvey (1887-1940), a black Jamaican who taught in the 1920s and is considered a second John the Baptist.

 - The Lion of the Tribe of Judah, the Ethiopian flag, colors: green, red, yellow (See Rasta symbols with meaning and explanations here)